DFIR-ORC/dfir-orc-config/README.md

 * configuration files in XML format, located in the "config" directory
 * items to embed (especially DFIR-Orc binaries in 32 and 64 bits), stored in the "tools" directory

-The configurations given as example here use Sysinternals "Autoruns" tools.
-You have to download and put it in the "tools" directory.
+The configurations given as example here use several Sysinternals tools, DumpIt and WinPmem.
+You have to download and copy them in the "tools" directory.

 The "tools" directory must therefore contain the following files:
 * DFIR-Orc_x64.exe
 * DFIR-Orc_x86.exe
 * autorunsc.exe
+* handle.exe
+* Tcpvcon.exe
+* PsService.exe
+* Listdlls.exe
+* DumpIt.exe
+* winpmem.exe

 Finally, to generate a configured DFIR-Orc executable, you have to run the ".\Configure.cmd" script (on a Windows system, **from an elevated command prompt**).
 The generated binary is created in the "output" directory.